syseleven/grav-docs-metakube/pages/02.documentation/05.supported-cloud-providers/default.en.md

 * Tenant ID
 * Subscript ID

 To get a Client ID, Client Secret and Tenant ID, you have to create an "App registration", in the "Azure Active Directory".
 For this go to "Azure Active Directory", "App registrations" and create a "New registration".
-You don not need to provide a Redirect URI.
-After the creation note down the "Application (client) ID" and "Directory (tenant) ID".
+You do not need to provide a Redirect URI.
+After the creation note download the "Application (client) ID" and "Directory (tenant) ID".
 Then for this "App registration" go to "Certificates & secrets" and create a new "Client secret", this secret should either not expire or you have to update it in your MetaKube cluster before it expires since Kubernetes needs this information continuously to manage volumes, nodes and load balancers.

 Next you have to give the new "App registration" permissions to manage the above resources.
-For this go to "Subscriptions", choose the subscription that you want to create your cluster in, note down the "Subscription ID" and the go to "Access control (IAM)" in your subscription.
+For this go to "Subscriptions", choose the subscription that you want to create your cluster in, take a note of the "Subscription ID" and then go to "Access control (IAM)" in your subscription.
 There add a new "Role assignment" between the role "Contributor" and the "Azure AD user, group or service principal" that you just created.